parosen/Geo-SInC/UNAVCO2021/0.3 Accessing and Working within the OpenSARLab (OSL)/README.md

 Assessment: Short exercise to start up OSL, navigate to a notebook, run it, open a terminal, type some output from the notebook run, shutdown notebook and terminal, and logout.
 Student self-assessment of comfort level

+NOTE: There is no notebook for this training.
+Please see the recorded tutorials as directed in the syllabos.